thanacpr-git/eks-upgrade/upgrade-data-plane.md

    ...
    ```

-   our application continues running without interruption, for example,
+   Our application continues running without interruption, for example,

    ```
    ...